 What causes bunions?
 Various factors, including a tight gastrocnemius (or calf) muscle and instability of the arch, contribute to formation of bunions.
 The tight calf muscle is often hereditary and can cause a bunion because it forces more loading, or pressure, on the forefoot.
-“Ultimately, this can contribute to instability in the bones, ligaments and tendons that form the arch,” says Dr. Marsh.
-“When it’s unstable, the arch starts collapsing and the metatarsal can shift.”
+“Over time, this can contribute to instability in the bones and ligaments that form the arch,” says Dr. Bohay.
+“As it becomes unstable, the arch starts collapsing and the metatarsal can shift.”
 Arch instability can also be brought on by obesity – again, due to chronic overloading of the foot.
-But, by far, the most common contributing factor is childbirth.
-“Bunions are most common in women who have had children.
-This happens because the hormones that affect their pelvis during childbirth also affect their feet,” explains Dr. Marsh.
+“Bunions are most common in women and can occur after having children.
+Theoretically this occurs because the hormones that affect their pelvis during childbirth can affect their feet,” explains Dr. Bohay.
 “The hormone is called relaxin, and it allows bones to move and spread.
-Over time, it can cause the structure of a woman’s feet to gradually stretch and the metatarsal to shift.”
+Theoretically the structure of a woman’s feet can gradually stretch and the metatarsal may shift.”

 What’s a mother (or anyone with bunions) to do?
 Knowing that childbirth, heredity and obesity are all contributing factors, is there anything that can be done to prevent bunions?
 Once a patient develops a mild bunion, doctors are certain about one thing when it comes to prevention: Surgery should never be used to prevent a worsening condition.
 “That’s a frequent question,” says Dr. Bohay.
 “If you’re pain free or only have mild symptoms, you should not get surgery to prevent further deformity.
 If you’re experiencing mild discomfort or difficulty fitting in shoes, you should start with more conservative recommendations such as wearing shoes that have a wider toe box.
 Or, we may recommend getting fitted for an orthotic to support your arch.
 Most bunions don’t require surgery.”